ElliotKillick/qvm-create-windows-qube/README.md

 Fingerprinting is possible through the hypervisor in the event of VM compromise, here are some practical examples (not specific to Windows):

 - [Xen clocksource as wallclock](https://phabricator.whonix.org/T389)
-    - Timezone leak can at least be mitigated by configuring UTC time in the BIOS/UEFI, the local timezone can still be configured for XFCE Dom0 clock
+    - Timezone leak can at least be mitigated by configuring UTC time in the BIOS/UEFI
+        - The local timezone can still be configured for the XFCE Dom0 clock and in desired VMs by running `timedatectl set-timezone` every boot using the standard `/rw/config/rc.local` Qubes provides
-    - However, time correlation between VMs remain trivial
+    - However, time correlation between VMs remains trivial
 - [CPUID](https://github.com/QubesOS/qubes-issues/issues/1142)
-- Generally some of the VM interfaces documented [here](https://www.qubes-os.org/doc/vm-interface/) (e.g. screen dimensions)
+- Generally, some of the VM interfaces documented [here](https://www.qubes-os.org/doc/vm-interface/) (e.g. screen dimensions)

 ## Frequently Asked Questions (FAQ)